 The office may be the locale of this exchange but not the cause.
 We are constantly learning more about how specific diseases are transmitted.

-Headaches, dry skin, burning eyes and sore throats can be the result of low humidity—most often during cold weather where the outdoor humidity is low and when the air is brought indoors and heated, the relative humidity is lower.
+Headaches, dry skin, burning eyes, and sore throats can be the result of low humidity—most often during cold weather where the outdoor humidity is low and when the air is brought indoors and heated, the relative humidity is lower.
 At 30% or less relative humidity, people can experience dry eyes, itchy skin, sore throats, and upper respiratory irritation.
 Closing up doors and windows and reduce or eliminate outside air reduces humidity, allows for recirculation of microorganisms, and anything else in the air that could cause sickness or irritation.
 Promoting energy efficiency by reducing or eliminating outside air in office buildings resulted in what we now refer to as, “Sick Building Syndrome”—a condition where occupants of a building experience acute health and comfort effects but nothing specific can be identified.
+Humidity control is not a simple task in a large building.
+Building-wide humidification is expensive and may lead to condensation and mold growth.
+Work stations humidifiers can work but must be kept clean.

 A variety of studies are going on to investigate what role a building, its environment, its air handling system and the activities that can have an effect on transmitting disease, discomfort and even reduce productivity.

 OSHA has existed for over 40 years but their focus has always been the effect of specific agents (noise, chemicals, dust, and radiation) to workers handling those regulated substances.
-The office or public building or multi-unit tenant building doesn’t have specific agents affecting a select group.
+The office or public building or multi-unit tenant building doesn’t have specific agents affecting a select group and there are few regulations governing general air quality in an office.
+IAQ problems more often result in a lack of productivity and absences.

-Office illnesses should be investigated and the office’s environment tested to determine if this office is truly the cause of everyone’s sickness or discomfort .
+Office illnesses should be investigated and the office air quality environment tested to determine if this office is truly the cause of everyone’s sickness or discomfort.
+At Atlantic Environmental we specialize in indoor office air quality testing and sampling.
+Contact us today to get help or learn more.